How social influence affects the wisdom of crowds in influence networks: Improving and undermining the wisdom with the French-DeGroot opinion dynamics

-\Cref{C2}~\ref{C2-1} shows that the PAP hypothesis is significant in democratic influence networks.
-If more accurate individuals are more resistant to social influence in some extent, the wisdom is improved or optimized in democratic influence networks. \Cref{C2}~\ref{C2-2} shows that the FD opinion dynamics can improve or optimize wisdom even in autocratic influence networks.
+\Cref{C2}~\ref{C2-1} shows that the \emph{PAP hypothesis} is significant in democratic influence networks.
+If more accurate individuals are more resistant to social influence in some extent, the wisdom is improved or optimized in democratic influence networks. \Cref{C2}~\ref{C2-2} shows that the FD opinion dynamics can improve or optimize wisdom even in autocratic influence networks. $\mathcal{E}^3$ and $\mathcal{E}^5$ in \cref{f3-d,f3-e} are the trajectories of the variances of collective estimates of system~\eqref{e2} under democratic network $\mathcal{G}(C^1)$ and autocratic network $\mathcal{G}(C^3)$ with centralities scores $c=(1/3, 1/3, 1/3)^{\top}$ and $c=(0.5, 0.15, 0.35)^{\top}$, respectively.
+Correspondingly, individuals' susceptibilities are $\gamma=(0.2, 0.4, 0.6)^{\top}$ and $\gamma=(0.4, 0.2, 0.9)^{\top}$, which satisfy the conditions in \cref{C2}~\ref{C2-1-a} and \cref{C2}~\ref{C2-2-a}, respectively.
+Thus, the wisdom is optimized and improved respectively.